How to Become a Professional Learning Consultant

 Application Schedule and Guidelines

-Applications are accepted for select courses June 1–October 15 each year.
+Applications for select courses are accepted from early June through October 1 each year.

 When the application is open, you must provide:

-• A detailed lesson plan for an activity
+- A detailed lesson plan for the sample activity outlined in the application.

 Before applying, review the Professional Learning Consultant Training and Endorsement Policy to ensure you understand the professional learning consultant commitments.